ashbb/shoes_hack_note/md/hack014.md

 Note
 ----

-- Now `Colors.html` file has no colors.
+<strike> - Now `Colors.html` file has no colors.
 Because I commented out the code at Step 5.
-Need some more hacking or another solution to create the page completly. :)
+Need some more hacking or another solution to create the page completly. :) </strike>

 - These above codes are monkey-paches to only make `--manual-html` option work with Policeman.
 Not for Hpricot.
 And I'm not sure this issue occurs only on Windows.